 A primary key constraint is a special case of an FD.
 The attributes in the key play the role of X, and the set of all attributes in the relation plays the role of Y. Note, however, that the definition of an FD does not require that the set X be minimal; the additional minimality condition must be met for X to be a key.
-If X !
-Y holds, where Y is the set of all attributes, and there is some subset V of X such that V !
-Y holds, then X is a super key; if V is a strict subset of X, then X is not a key.
+If X?
+Y holds, where Y is the set of all attributes, and there is some subset Y of X such that Y?
+Y holds, then X is a super X is a strict subset of X, then X is not a key.